MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 **Related Documents**

-+ For known issues, bug fixes, and behavior changes in existing features, see the [Release notes for R Server](notes/r-server-notes.md).
++ Known issues, bug fixes, and behavior changes in existing features, see the [Release notes for R Server](notes/r-server-notes.md).
-+ For new feature announcements in Microsoft R Client, see [What's new in R Client](notes/r-client-notes.md).
++ New feature announcements in Microsoft R Client, see [What's new in R Client](notes/r-client-notes.md).
-+ For new feature announcements in SQL Server R Services (version 9.0), see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).
++ New feature announcements in SQL Server R Services (version 9.0), see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).

 ## New and updated packages

 **mrsdeploy package** is new in this release and available on all [platforms supporting operationalization](rserver-install-supported-platforms.md).
 Functions support remote execution on a R Server 9.0.1 instance, and the ability to publish, and subsequently manage, an R code block as a web service.
 To learn more, see [mrsdeploy Function Reference](mrsdeploy/mrsdeploy.md).

 **Microsoft Machine Learning algorithms (MicrosoftML package)** is a collection of functions for incorporating machine learning into R code or script that executes on R Server and R Client.
 It's available in the following Microsoft R products: R Server for Windows, R Client for Windows, and [SQL Server R Services](https://msdn.microsoft.com/library/mt604845.aspx).
-Availability on Linux and Hadoop is projected for the first quarter of 2017.
+Availability for Linux and Hadoop is projected for the first quarter of 2017.
 To learn more, see [Introduction to MicrosoftML](microsoftml-introduction.md).

 **RevoScaleR Package** is updated to include [support for **Spark 2.0**](#bkmk_Spark).
 For a list of all functions, see [RevoScaleR Function Reference](scaler/scaler.md).